mwbowers/mwbowers.github.io/concepts/program-structure/migrated-program-source-files.md

 ---
-title: Migrated Program Source Files
+title: "Migrated Program Source Files: A Guide"
-description: Uncover the intricacies of managing source files for programs that have undergone migration.
-This guide delves into the challenges and best practices for handling migrated program source files, ensuring their integrity, compatibility, and optimal performance in their new environment.
+description: "Uncover the intricacies of managing source files for programs that have undergone migration.
+Ensure a smooth transition with our expert tips and best practices."
 ---

 ## Two C# Sources: .cs & .io.cs